arjunr2/WALI/README.md

 ## Overview
 WALI is a complete(ish?) abstraction over Linux for WebAssembly that aims to push lightweight virtualization down to even low-level system applications.
-A parallel goal is to increase the scope for WebAssembly-oriented research by virtualizing high-level APIs and establishing infrastructure for seamless build-run-deploy workflows of WebAssembly applications.
+WALI adopts a layering approach to API design, establishing infrastructure for facilitating WebAssembly-oriented research by virtualizing high-level APIs and seamless build-run-deploy workflows of arbitrary applications.
 We create a custom modified C standard library ([musl libc](https://github.com/arjunr2/wali-musl)) that uses WALI and produce a baseline implementation in [WAMR](https://github.com/SilverLineFramework/wasm-micro-runtime/tree/wali)